Chasing1020/hugo-blog/content/about.md

 # **About me**

-- I am a college student majoring in Computer Science in Shanghai University.
+- I am a college student majoring in Computer Science.

 - I like freedom and unrestrained, and don't like being bound.

-- My main field of study is Cloud-native.

 - My favorite languages in order of preference are: Golang > Java > Python > Rust > JavaScript.